 Since Jesus was a native of the area (not to mention that He is the creator of every tree), He would know that seeing a fig tree with leaves would mean it should have fruit even though it was not the time of harvest.
 There was a second and main crop of the fig tree that was typically harvested around August.

 Side notes: I think it interesting that in Hosea 9, the same chapter that talks about the first fruits of the fig tree, verse 16 says “Ephraim is stricken; their root is dried up; they shall bear no fruit.”
 Was this a prophecy fulfilled in Mark’s story?
 Maybe it had a double meaning?
 Also in my research I found that the Sycamore is a type of fig tree.
 Did Jesus see Zacchaeus as a potential fruit of his ministry?
 I think so.

 So with this knowledge of fig trees, we see that Jesus was not demanding the impossible of this fig tree.
-He was expecting to see the first fruits of the tree that should be there since it had leaves.
+He was expecting to see the first fruits of the tree (the breba) that should be there since it had leaves.
 Some claim that the fig tree represents Israel.
 I don’t.
 I think instead it represents all disciples of Christ.
-If you are a disciple of Christ you should bear the fruit of the Spirit of God (Galatians 5:22-23), otherwise expect the “curse of the fig tree”.
+If you are a disciple of Christ you should bear the fruit of the Spirit of God (Galatians 5:22-23), otherwise examine your heart and see where your priorities lie.

 Another significance of cursing the fig tree has to do with death and resurrection.
 Of course Jesus’ ultimate reason for going to Jerusalem was to die for us all then rise from the dead.
 And any fruit bearing tree is a metaphor for this death and resurrection.
 The fruit falls to the ground; seeds are buried in the ground (death); and sprout again to make a new tree (resurrection).
 This barren fig tree was unable to fulfill the metaphor without fruit and seeds.